 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The District considers the investments in TexPool and TexStar to have a maturity of less than one year due to the fact the share positions can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.

 Restrictions

-A certificate of deposit in the amount of \$750,000 has been pledged to secure repayment of a note.
-See Note 7.
-In addition, \$4,500,000 is restricted for the completion of the Motorola Communication Equipment.
+The District has restricted \$4,500,000 for the completion of the Motorola Communication Equipment.

 HARRIS COUNTY EMERGENCY SERVICES DISTRICT NO. 9

 NOTES TO FINANCIAL STATEMENTS

-DECEMBER 31, 2013
+DECEMBER 31, 2014

 NOTE 5.
 CAPITAL ASSETS